michelesalvador/FamilyGem/README.md

 |GeoNames "demo" account|Place names suggestions probably don't appear|
 |Backup key|Android Backup Service is not available|

-The code (classes, variables, comments...) is all almost written in italian, because I'm italian and I love to write in my native language.
-I know it's not so kind, because everyone expects an english code, but I started like this and it's hard to change at this point.
+The code (classes, variables, comments...) is almost all written in Italian, because I'm Italian and I love to write in my native language.
+I know it's not so kind, because everyone expects an English code, but I started like this and it's hard to change at this point.

 ## Translation
 The translation of Family Gem is managed on [Weblate](https://hosted.weblate.org/projects/family-gem/app/).<br>